 The motion should give a concise, valid reason for requesting an extension.
 Examples of good cause to seek an extension include: illness/health issues; new counsel needs time to familiarize themselves with the case; pending settlement negotiations; and conflicting trial schedule.

 At the trial level, the party seeking an extension is not required to confer with the opposing party/counsel in a good faith attempt in obtaining an extension without court intervention.
 At the appellate level, however, the person seeking an extension must confer with the other party/counsel on whether they agree to an extension before they can request an extension from the court.

 Can an extension be requested after the deadline?

 An extension may be granted only if the failure to act was the result of excusable neglect.
 Make sure to include that language in the motion!

-Determination of excusable neglect is almost always case and facts specific.
-The motion should include a verification and/or affidavit stating facts as to why a response and/or an extension request was not timely filed.
+Determination of excusable neglect is almost always case and facts-specific.
+The motion should include verification and/or affidavit stating facts as to why a response and/or an extension request was not timely filed.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: email@example.com and we will do our best to develop content to provide you with direction and insight!

 Check out and subscribe to our YouTube Channel

 Like us on Facebook